 They may also oversee urban planning and municipal budgets, according to The College Board.

-The Princeton Review asserts that an undergraduate degree in public administration can help open the door to careers in public housing, law enforcement and labor relations, as well as in healthcare and social service organizations.
-Urban and regional planners, community service managers, emergency response specialists and budget analysts are all examples of careers that require grounding in the principles of public administration, according to the U.S. Bureau of Labor Statistics.
+The Princeton Review asserts that an undergraduate degree in public administration can help open the door to careers in public housing, law enforcement and labor relations, as well as in health care and social service organizations.

 What Does a Public Administrator Do?